 Thank you to the Faculty of Social Sciences at the University of Ottawa

 Canadian Urban Institute

-CUI is Canada's applied urban policy institute.
-CUI was established in 1990 and is headquartered in Toronto.
+The Canadian Urban Institute (CUI) was established in 1990 as Canada's applied urban policy institute.
 Our mandate is to build wisdom and inspire leadership for healthy urban development.